kshannn/react_boardgames/README.md

 * Warm colors are mostly used to fit the wood theme on the customer’s site

 _Font Choice_
-* Boardgames are associated with fun so for the majority of the website san-serif is used to give a more casual feeling and improves readability.
+* Boardgames are associated with fun so for the majority of the website, san-serif is used to give a more casual feeling and improves readability.
 Some page headers are in serif for aesthetic purposes.

 ## Features